-The block diagram for the SYNC input is shown in Figure 12 and related parameters are listed in Table 3.
+The block diagram for the SYNC input is shown in Figure 15 and related parameters are listed in Table 3.
 The user can control the SYNC function for adapting it to the system in the following ways:

-- The input impedance can be set in 50 Ω (default) or high impedance mode, see Section 4.7.3. - Set the trigger edge to rising or falling to adjust to the polarity of the trigger signal.
+- The input impedance can be set in 50 $\Omega$ (default) or high impedance mode, see Section 4.7.3. - Configure the threshold level. - Set the trigger edge to rising or falling to adjust to the polarity of the trigger signal.

-DESCRIPTION USER COMMAND REF а The input is available on an SMA connector on the front panel.
-For ADQ14-PCle it is an MCX connecor on the top side of the digitizer inside the PC cabinet. b The input impedance can be set as 50 ohm (default) or high impedance.
-SetTriggerInputImpedance 4.7.3 С The trigger threshold is fixed at 1.5 V. d High speed comparator. е Select rising or falling edge.
+DESCRIPTION USER COMMAND REF а The input is available on an SMA connector on the front panel. b The input impedance can be set as 50 ohm (default) or high impedance.
+SetTriggerInputImpedance 4.7.3 С The trigger threshold is 0.5 V (default) and user-controlled.
+SetExtTrigThreshold d High speed comparator. е Select rising or falling edge.
 SetExternTrigEdge

-Figure 12: Using SYNC as trigger input.
+Figure 15: Using SYNC as trigger input.